-365 See Section 12.7 of the Cape Town Regulations.
+366 Sections 12.1 and 12.7 of the Cape Town Regulations.

-367 For a discussion on the remedies generally available under the Cape Town Convention, see Section VI herein.
+368 For a discussion on the remedies generally available under the Cape Town Convention, see Section VI herein.

-368 Article IX(1) of the Protocol.
+369 Article IX(1) of the Protocol.
 Article IX(1)(a) of the Protocol is focused on aircraft (as opposed to aircraft objects) because only aircraft are registered.
-Of course, the Chicago Convention registration rules only apply to airframes, and not engines so it should be read to mean aircraft objects constituting airframes or helicopters.
+Consequently, the Chicago Convention registration rules apply only to airframes, and not to engines so it should be read to mean aircraft objects constituting airframes or helicopters.
 By contrast, the separate remedy of export and physical possession is given in respect of an aircraft object (as opposed to aircraft) and thus extends to engines (including uninstalled engines).

-Recognising the importance of these specific remedies, the drafters of the Cape Town Convention also provided, if the proper declaration is made369, for a standing instruction to the applicable registry authority370 in a Contracting State to honour a request for de-registration and export of an aircraft if certain prerequisites are met.371 Article XIII(2) of the Protocol provides that where the debtor has issued an irrevocable de-registration and export request authorisation ("IDERA") "substantially"372 in the form annexed to the Protocol and has submitted it for "recordation" to the registry authority, that IDERA shall be recorded.373 Article XIII(3) of the Protocol goes on to provide that the person in whose favour an IDERA has been issued (the "authorised party") or its certified designee374 shall be the sole person entitled to exercise the remedies specified in Article IX(1) and may do so only in accordance with the IDERA and applicable aviation safety laws and regulations.375 An IDERA may not be revoked by the debtor without the written consent of the authorised party.
+Recognising the importance of these specific remedies, the drafters of the Cape Town Convention also provided, if the proper declaration is made370, for a standing instruction to the applicable registry authority371 in a Contracting State to honour a request for de-registration and export of an aircraft if certain prerequisites are met.372 Article XIII(2) of the Protocol provides that where the debtor has issued an irrevocable de-registration and export request authorisation ("IDERA") "substantially"373 in the form annexed to the Protocol and has submitted it for "recordation" to the registry authority, that IDERA shall be recorded.374 Article XIII(3) of the Protocol goes on to provide that the person in whose favour an IDERA has been issued (the "authorised party") or its certified designee375 shall be the sole person entitled to exercise the remedies specified in Article IX(1) and may do so only in accordance with the IDERA and applicable aviation safety laws and regulations.376 An IDERA may not be revoked by the debtor without the written consent of the authorised party.